manuel-dileo/manuel-dileo.github.io/_pages/about.md

 News
 ======
+- Paper accepted at Machine Learning Journal!
+Read ["Discrete-time graph neural networks for transaction prediction in Web3 social platforms"](https://link.springer.com/article/10.1007/s10994-024-06579-y)
 - Our work titled "Graph Machine Learning for fast product development from formulation trials" has been accepted at ECMLPKDD 2024!
 See you in Vilnius
-- ["Can Graph Neural Networks learn node-level structural features?"](https://openreview.net/forum?id=HRxVPPdyDh) accepted at the ICLR Tiny Track 2024!
 - Paper accepted at Machine Learning Journal!
 Read ["Temporal Graph Learning for Dynamic Link Prediction with Text in Online Social Networks"](https://link.springer.com/article/10.1007/s10994-023-06475-x)

 Latest publications